-The testing fields are Literacy Writing, Literacy Reading, Social Studies, Math, and Science.
+The testing fields are English Language Arts Writing, English Language Arts Reading, Social Studies, Math, and Science.

-The minimum age is 18 years old.
-When you 16 or 17, there are more restrictions.
-See a HiSET testing site near you.
+The minimum age is 16 years old.
+For test-taker 16 and 17, however, strict additional requirements apply so see a HiSET testing site near you.

-In Tennessee, you MUST take the official HiSET practice test.
+In Tennessee, you MUST take the official HiSET practice test first.

 There is NO residency requirement.

-You never finished high school, nor are you attending another school.
+You never finished high school, nor are you attending another school program.

-When you are ready to go the HiSET track, get in touch with the nearest HiSET center and become aware of all requirements and procedures.
-The HiSET diploma is equivalent to a standard high school diploma and is accepted by employers, government institutions and universities all across the U.S.
+When you are ready to go the HiSET track, get in touch with the nearest HiSET prep or test center and become aware of all requirements and procedures.

 The HiSET exam contains five tests on the subject fields of Language Writing, Language Reading, Mathematics, Social Studies, and Science.
-The HiSET provides more benefits to students as the cost is lower than the GED tests ($75, instead of $120 for the GED), and the HiSET can be taken computer-based or in a paper-based format.
+The HiSET provides more benefits to students as the cost is lower than the GED tests ($75 vs. $120 for the GED), and the HiSET can be taken computer-based or in a paper-based format.